Counting connected hypergraphs via the probabilistic method: The core smoothing argument

-Let $\eco$ be the component of $\excore(\Hrnp)$ with the highest nullity/excess, chosen according to any fixed rule if there is a tie.
-(By Lemma~\ref{C1unique}, whp there will not be a tie.)
-Let $\cI'$ be the set of isolated vertices of $\excore(\Hrnp)\setminus \eco$.
-As before, let $\cU$ be the event that $\cL_1$ is the unique complex component of $\Hrnp$; note that if $\cU$ holds, then $\eco=\excore(\cL_1)$ and so $\cI'=\cI$.
+so $\ucx$ holds whp by Lemma~\ref{C1unique}.
+Let $\eco$ be the component of $\excore(\Hrnp)$ with the highest nullity/excess, chosen according to any fixed rule if there is a tie, and let $\cI'$ be the set of isolated vertices of $\excore(\Hrnp)\setminus \eco$.
+Note that if $\ucx$ holds, then $\excore(\Hrnp)$ has a unique complex component, and we have $\eco=\excore(\cL_1)$ and so $\cI'=\cI$.
 We shall define an event $\cB$ that is closely related to $\cA$, but defined using $\eco$ and $\cI'$ in place of $\cC_1$ and $\cI$.
-The point is that when we come to condition on the extended core (and some further information), we wish to use the remaining randomness concerning which parts of the mantle are joined to the largest component in our smoothing argument.
+The point is that we would like to condition on the extended core (and some further information), and then use the remaining randomness concerning which parts of the mantle are joined to the largest component as our smoothing distribution.
 But until this remaining randomness has been revealed, we do not know which component is largest, so we cannot easily condition on $\cA$.

 Let $a_1=|\eco|$, $a_0=|\cI'|$, and $a=\min\{a_1,a_0\}$.
 Given the entire extended core, pick sets $A_1\subset V(\eco)$ and $A_0\subset\cI'$ with $|A_1|=|A_0|=a$, for example by choosing in each case the first $a$ eligible vertices in a fixed order.
 (This is mostly a convenience; with a little more work we could work directly with $\eco$ and $\cI'$.)
 Let $\cB$ be the event that the following hold: